 Did your guests ask for water?
-By all means, grand their wish.
+By all means, grant their wish.
 But sometimes guests won’t need water while drinking soda or something else that quenches their thirst, and in these cases, there’s no need to place a water carafe on the table.

 In the kitchen boiling food in less water, not leaving the water running while peeling vegetables and not running a half-full dishwasher are other small things that make a big difference.

 Installing motion-sensor taps in the guest bathrooms will also help you save water.
-Guest can’t forget to turn off the faucet and they’ll use less water when washing hands.
+Guests can’t forget to turn off the faucet and they’ll use less water when washing hands.
 The same goes for the faucets on the kitchen staff’s sinks.
 Another bonus here is fewer germs because fewer hands touch the faucets — win-win!

 The next time you consider printing a big pile of flyers to advertise your restaurant or a dining event, consider keeping your campaign online instead.
-These days, guests have access to the internet all the time.
+These days, guests have access to the Internet all the time.
 They’re more likely to remember you if you’re present online than if they get a flyer and slide it into a back pocket.

 Printed advertising material sends a negative signal about your sustainability efforts, and it’s also much more expensive.
 Save paper and ink and stick to social media and online marketing instead.
-There are a ton of benefits to this: wider reach, strengthened online presence and the ability to track if your efforts are paying off.
+There are a ton of benefits to this: wider reach strengthened online presence and the ability to track if your efforts are paying off.